PROJECT & TECHNOLOGY

 - New coal: approximately $130 per megawatt hour

-Neoen pays for any electrical transmission upgrades necessary to connect and operate the project in the electricity grid.
+Neoen pays for any transmission upgrades necessary to connect and operate the project in the electricity grid.
 This includes construction and maintenance costs for the life of the project.

 However, Neoen is not aware of, and has not been presented with, any reliable, impartial research or evidence which establishes a correlation between real estate values and proximity to renewable infrastructure.
 Anecdotally, property values around several of our sites have increased.